woocommerce/woocommerce/docs/extension-development/working-with-woocommerce-admin-pages.md

 ## Introduction

 There are a number of ways to manage admin-area pages for your WooCommerce extension.
 You can use existing PHP pages or create new React-powered pages.
-Regardless of the approach you choose, you’ll need to register your page with the [`PageController`](https://woocommerce.github.io/code-reference/classes/Automattic-WooCommerce-Admin-PageController.html) in order to display the WooCommerce Admin header and activity panel on your page.
+Regardless of the approach you choose, you'll need to register your page with the [`PageController`](https://woocommerce.github.io/code-reference/classes/Automattic-WooCommerce-Admin-PageController.html) in order to display the WooCommerce Admin header and activity panel on your page.

 ## Connecting a PHP-powered page to WooCommerce Admin